benpetrosky/auth0/README.md

-# Pub-Crawl by Elan Baharie, Jesse Hoare Evans, Ben Petrosky, and Peter Karellas
+# Pub-Crawl by Elan Baharie, Jesse Hoare Evans, Peter Karellas, and Ben Petrosky

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 This project utilizes a Firebase and Auth0.
 The Auth0 account will expire by August of 2017.
-This project utilizes the FourSquare API key to return information about establishnents in any desired location.
+This project utilizes the FourSquare API key to return information about establishments in any desired location.

 ## Development server